An estimate for the radial chemical distance in $2d$ critical percolation clusters: Introduction

+For $k\ge 3$, we denote by $\pi_k(n,N)$ the event that there are $k-1$ disjoint open and one closed dual arm joining the boundaries of the annulus.
+Monochromatic $k$-arm probabilities are denoted by $\pi'_k$:

-A crucial feature of arm events is their ``smoothness'', expressed in the following Proposition.
+A crucial feature of arm events is \emph{quasi-multiplicativity}, expressed in the following Proposition.
 See \cite[Proposition 12]{Nolin08}. \begin{Prop} Let $k\ge 1$ be an integer, and $\sigma\in \{O,C\}^k$ a color sequence.
 Then there are constants $c,C>0$ such that, uniformly in $n$,

 and, for $n<n'<N$,

 \end{Prop}